cerner/ccl-testing/doc/CONFIGUREMAVEN.md

 Specifically, `mvn <maven command> -Psome-profile-id` will perform `<maven command>` using the values defined for the profile with the id `some-profile-id`.

-Note that the specified node user must have SSH access to the specified node, write access in CCLUSERDIR, and access to perform an envset to the specified ccl-environment.
+Note that the specified node user must have SSH access to the specified node with write access in CCLUSERDIR, CER_TEMP, CCLSOURCE and possibly other locations as well as access to perform an envset to the specified ccl-environment.
 If any program is specified to be a `:dba` program, the host user must have DBA access in CCL.
 Otherwise the programs will be compiled at the host user's CCL access level.

 ## Password Security
 Don't want your passwords saved in clear text?
 Follow the [Maven Password Encryption Instructions](http://maven.apache.org/guides/mini/guide-encryption.html) to